-- The seeming crisis in public schools has lead many conservatives to push for policies to redirect, refocus, and polarize the concept of equality with that of normalization, standardization and uniformity in education.
-The new proposals for school reforms include school vouchers, privatization of public schools, home schooling, and national education standards and tests.
-Theoretically, through these reforms, public schools will have to compete or lose public resources. - Privatization of schools seems to have taken roots in the Swedish system and is becoming a more popular idea in the U.S. The Swedish system of education was founded as a citizenship right that "legitimated a social democratic educational policy."
-Sweden has become one of the most literate nations in the world.
-Yet Sweden is moving away from the view of education as a public good towards a more private view of education.
-124 The current trend encourages parents to choose the type of education
+- The seeming crisis in public schools has lead many conservatives to push for policies to redirect, refocus, and polarize the concept of equality with that of normalization, standardization and uniformity in education.120 The new proposals for school reforms include school vouchers, privatization of public schools, home schooling, and national education standards and tests.121 Theoretically, through these reforms, public schools will have to compete or lose public resources.
+122 - Privatization of schools seems to have taken roots in the Swedish system and is becoming a more popular idea in the U.S. The Swedish system of education was founded as a citizenship right that "legitimated a social democratic educational policy."123 Sweden has become one of the most literate nations in the world.
+Yet Sweden is moving away from the view of education as a public good towards a more private view of education.124 The current trend encourages parents to choose the type of education

-- their children should receive.
-A government bill (Prop.
-1988/89:4:52:56) makes it easier for parents by paying for the tuition of students in alternative schools. - However, the freedom to choose one's school might not have turned into a greater democracy.126The "rapid and not carefully discussed [public school alternatives] provided an opening for all sorts of private schools."127 Among those schools were many religious fundamentalist schools.128 Sweden's "long struggle for education as a collective social citizenship right and a societal cohesive force" is now being challenged.129
+However, the freedom to choose one's school might not have turned into a greater democracy.126The "rapid and not carefully discussed [public school alternatives] provided an opening for all sorts of private schools."127 Among those schools were many religious fundamentalist schools.128 Sweden's "long struggle for education as a collective social citizenship right and a societal cohesive force" is now being challenged.129